Preparing for The Super Bowl - February 7th, Hour 2

 Well, it is a goal on the field through the field goal uprights.

-I know the one point comes after a touchdown.
+I know the one point comes after a touch.

-You know, let me get my rapid radio because during the football the Super Bowl game, I'm gonna rapid radio your ass.
+You know, let me get my rapid radio because during the Super Bowl game, I'm going to rapid radio your ass.

 Anyways.